ky4meru/RedWine/README.md

 #### Visual Studio solutions

 Solutions are downloaded and built on the system directly.
 Then, compiled executables are shimed in `$Env:ChocolateyInstall\bin`, which is part of the `PATH`.

+### Static NuGet feed

+Because GitHub do not support unauthenticated fetch of public NuGet packages, *RedWine* leverages [Sleet](https://github.com/emgarten/Sleet) to host its packages on a static NuGet feed available at https://ky4meru.github.io/RedWine/.

+Every time a push is made on the `main` branch, a [GitHub workflow](./.github/workflows/publish.yml) is triggered which basically perform the following steps.

+1. Pack the packages.
+2. Push them in the feed.
+3. Publish them via GitHub Pages on the branch `gh-pages`.

+## Acknowledgements

+To [Mandiant](https://github.com/mandiant) for their work on [CommandoVM](https://github.com/mandiant/commando-vm), which definitely inspired this project.

 ## License